iterative/dvc.org/content/blog/2022-04-15-april-22-heartbeat.md

 <summary>✨Image Inspo✨</summary>
 </details>

 Welcome to April!
-We have lots of ingest from the AI World and the Community so let's get started with all the building blocks for success!
+We have lots to ingest from the AI World and the Community so let's get started with all the building blocks for success!

 ## AI News